Activities and sightseeing near Komarna in South Dalmatia

 There is a great view from here down on Klek.

-If you continue straight on from Smerdan Grad (very narrow - take care) you will arrive at a new road under construction.
-Turn right - It is passable down to the coastal road at Neum border.
-Drive with care - also if you turn left - where you are able to go all the way to the Napoleon Road that is now blocked at the border in Neum.
+If you continue straight on from Smerdan Grad (very narrow - take care) you will arrive at a new road.
+Turn right and you will come down to the coastal road close to Neum border.
+If you turn left you are able to go all the way to the Napoleon Road.
 There are some nice views over the delta.
 When you reach the Napoleon Road (or French Road) turn left and you can get to Metkovic and Opuzen.
-It is the road towards Opuzen that is the original road.
+Don't turn right because here the road stops at a border station that is only open to local traffic.

 Croatia holiday home sightseeing and activities from Medjugorje, Mostar and Sarajevo to Dubrovnik, Peljesac and Bosnia-Hercegovina.